searxng/searxng/CONTRIBUTING.rst

 changes.

 Do not take criticism personally.
 When you get feedback, it is about your work, not your character or personality.
-Keep in mind we all want to make SearXNG better.
+Keep in mind we all want to make Zhensa better.

 When something is not clear, please ask questions to clear things up.